SysBioChalmers/RAVEN/docs/v3_review.md

   cutoff filtering plus `followChanged`'s single-reference-flux comparison, with nothing of its own (SysBioChalmers/raven-gecko-parity#46).
-- Removed `exportToTabDelimited` and the `exportToExcelFormat` bare-path fallback that called
-  it: the fallback silently switched output format depending on whether `fileName` looked like a path, contradicting `exportToExcelFormat`'s own error message ("only xlsx format is supported" as of RAVEN 1.9) whenever a full filename *was* given (SysBioChalmers/raven-gecko-parity#55).
+- Removed `exportToTabDelimited` and the `exportToExcelFormat` bare-path fallback that called it (SysBioChalmers/RAVEN#727): the fallback silently switched output format depending on whether `fileName` looked like a path, contradicting `exportToExcelFormat`'s own error message ("only xlsx format is supported" as of RAVEN 1.9) whenever a full filename *was* given (SysBioChalmers/raven-gecko-parity#55).

 ---